Skip to main content

 Course summary

-This course always evaluates positively and there have been successful projects implemented within the Trust as a result of the course.
+This course has always received positive feedback.
+There have also been successful projects implemented within trusts as a result.

 What you'll study

-The assessment is in two parts and students must pass both parts to successfully gain the credits and pass the module.
+The assessment is in two parts.
+You must pass both parts to gain the credits and pass the module.

-Presentation to Panel10 minuteslocal40Group presentation on a quality improvement or innovation appropriate to their own clinical area they wish to introduce.
+Presentation to panel10 minutesLocal40Group presentation on a quality improvement or innovation.
+This will relate to your own clinical area.

 How you'll learn

-The course runs as day release across a six week period, however the students are also expected to undertake further work and reading outside of the taught hours, prior to studying the specific topics each week.
-They also should be using some work based opportunities to improve their skills and promote their group quality improvement.
+The course runs as day release across a six week period.
+We also expect you to complete further work and reading outside of taught hours.
+This would be before studying the specific topics each week.

 Entry requirements